Jean-Yves-LC/mSpecification/README.md

 In the present implementation, we overloaded the "and" (&), "or" (|) and "not" (~) operators, so as making combinations of rules more user friendly.

+# How to install it?

+# How to use it?
 For instance, let's consider the "Person" class: